aa-nadim/ollama-prop-rewriter/README.md

     ```
     docker-compose up -d --build
     ```
-   Wait for the services to be ready (about 30 seconds)
+   Wait for the services to be ready

 2. Verify the services are running:
    ```